fbef0102/L4D2-Plugins/l4d2_karma_kill/readme.md

         // Award a confirmed karma maker with a player_death event. l4d2_karma_award_confirmed "1"

         // Damage to award on confirmed kills, or -1 to disable.
-Requires l4d2_karma_award_confirmed set to 1 l4d2_karma_damage_award_confirmed "300"
+Requires _karma_award_confirmed set to 1 l4d2_karma_damage_award_confirmed "300"

         // Whenever or not to make karma announce only happen upon death.